lkrms/pretty-php/docs/Rules.md

 Multi-line C-style comments where every line starts with an asterisk, or at least one delimiter appears on its own line, receive the same treatment as DocBlocks.

-> Multi-line C-style comments that do not meet this criteria are trimmed and reindented by the renderer.
+> Multi-line C-style comments that do not meet this criteria are trimmed and may be reindented by the renderer.

 ### `NormaliseStrings`